United Airlines (UAL)

 Underperform

-United Airlines is up against the odds.
+United Airlines faces an uphill battle.
 Its weak sales growth and low returns on capital show it struggled to generate demand and profits.
 StockStory Analyst Team

 Anthony Lee, Lead Equity Analyst